alan-turing-institute/QUIPP-pipeline/README.md

 [QUIPP-collab](https://github.com/alan-turing-institute/QUIPP-collab)
 repo._

+**Please do open new issues in this repository: Instead, [open a new issue in QUIPP-collab](https://github.com/alan-turing-institute/QUIPP-collab/issues/new) and add the 'pipeline' label.**

 The QUiPP (Quantifying Utility and Preserving Privacy) project aims to produce a framework to facilitate the creation of synthetic population data where the privacy of individuals is quantified.
 In addition,